Media sector braces for further layoffs and cutbacks

 A sharp drop in footfall in the places newspapers are sold and the absence of sports coverage is also impacting circulation and contributing to fears across newsrooms that some temporary layoffs could become permanent and, perhaps, that some long-established titles may not recover.

-To date, the Irish papers to have stopped printing are free ones.
+To date, the Irish papers to have stopped printing have almost all been free ones.
 Celtic Media has ceased printing the Offaly Independent, while the Dublin People Media Group has suspended publication of the Northside People and Southside People “with deep regret”, saying it would review the decision on a week-to-week basis.

+On Thursday, however, paid weekly regional title the Northern Standard, founded in 1839, told readers in Monaghan and surrounding counties that it was suspending printing until April 23rd.
+The decision was taken “with great reluctance”, it said.

 O’Hanlon said it was a “no-brainer” for free titles to stop, as they cannot function without advertising revenues and incur distribution costs.
 He added that he had been “pressing hard” on members not to close paid titles, which have endured a drop-off in ad revenues of 50-70 per cent.